-Young people
+Young Adults

-All young people from the age of 16 – 25 should have had all their childhood vaccinations.
+All young adults from the age of 16 – 25 should have had all their childhood vaccinations.
 If you are unsure if you’ve had all the NHS recommended vaccinations during childhood please either contact your GP practice for your vaccination record or download the NHS App which may be able to advise which vaccines you’ve had.

 It’s especially important that before younger people start college or university that they are fully protected against all preventable viruses.
 If you do require any top-up vaccinations contact your GP practice or visit one of our mobile vaccination clinics.